Election-Tech-Initiative/electionguard/docs/overview/Features.md

 ## 🔑 Key Ceremony

-The key ceremony is provided as tools to be perform a ceremony between multiple guardians to generate an encryption key.
+The key ceremony is provided as a toolset to be perform a ceremony between multiple guardians to generate an encryption key.
 This key can then be used to encrypt the ballots.

 ## 🔓 Tally Ceremony

-The tally ceremony is provided as tools to perform a ceremony between multiple guardians to decrypt the tally or election results from an election.
+The tally ceremony is provided as a toolset to perform a ceremony between multiple guardians to decrypt the tally or election results from an election.
 This includes quorum decryption when guardians from the key ceremony may be missing.